aaronbenny0506-lang/marquee-movie-search/README.md

 1. Go to https://www.omdbapi.com/apikey.aspx
 2. Choose the **FREE** tier (1,000 requests/day) and register with your email
-3. OMDb emails you a key — activate it via the link in that email
+3. OMDb emails you a key, activate it via the link in that email
 4. Paste the key into the app's "Save key" field the first time you use it (it's saved in your browser's local storage so you only have to do this once per browser)

 ## Deploy to GitHub Pages